-The turning area of the proposed drive, however, will not be quite large enough to allow vehicles to turn and therefore I would recommend that it is amended as per the plan below so as to ensure that vehicles will not have to be reversed onto Hollywood Road, which could compromise highway safety.
+- 1) Approval has previously been granted for a dwelling on this site (through the conversion of an agricultural building) - 2) The proposed dwelling will be in a similar position to the existing building - 3) The access to the dwelling will be in the same location as the existing access (although the adjacent boundary treatment and gates are proposed to be amended / set back which will improve visibility and allow vehicles to pull off the highway before reaching the gates - 4) 2 car parking spaces will be provided plan below so as to ensure that vehicles will not have to be reversed onto Hollywood Road, which could compromise highway safety.
 In addition, the submitted drawing shows the first 5.5m of the access drive being "as existing".
 The existing access drive, however, is not hard surfaced and would therefore not be suitable for cars (the existing drive would essentially have been used for agricultural vehicles).
 In addition, the drive meets Hollywood Road at an angle which makes turning right out of the drive / left into the drive difficult.
 As such, I would recommend that the first section of the drove is also amended, as per the plan below and hard surfaced (full details can be dealt with by condition).